 We are a non-profit association bridging the gaps between science and the stakeholders in the aquaculture sector: producers, certifiers, retailers, NGOs, policy makers and consumers.
-Our goal is to study and improve the welfare of farmed fish and other aquatic animals by applying ethological scientific knowledge into best practices in fish farming.
+Our goal is to study and improve the welfare of farmed fishes and other aquatic animals by applying ethological scientific knowledge into best practices in fish farming.

 The FishEthoGroup is based in Portugal and stems from a collaboration with the Swiss-based NGO fair-fish international and the Center of Marine Sciences (CCMAR) in Faro, Portugal.
 Fair-fish has been involved in campaigning, research, and consultancy for welfare in fisheries and fish farming since 1997 and currently provides funding (and inspiration) for the association.
 CCMAR became the institutional host of the research group in October 2018.

 We are a dedicated team of professionals fully focused on our objectives.
 This is us.

 João is a fish ethologist with a special interest in welfare.
 He is currently leading the Fish Ethology and Welfare Group at CCMAR and is the president of the FishEthoGroup Association.
-With a background on behaviour and communication in teleosts, João now focuses on the application of fundamental science to improve the welfare of farmed fish.
+With a background on behaviour and communication in teleosts, João now focuses on the application of fundamental science to improve the welfare of farmed fishes.
 He is the author of many scientific papers and co-editor of a book on welfare of cultured and experimental fishes.
 Along with his scientific production, João is also part of the team behind FishEthoBase, an open access database on welfare of farmed fish species.
 He is an invited assistant professor of Ethology at the University of Algarve.

 Today, as part of FishEthoGroup and the Fish Ethology and Welfare Group at CCMAR, he is focused on developing diverse strategies to ensure a more responsible aquaculture activity by investigating and validating behavioural indicators of fish welfare, developing operational tools to monitor fish welfare at farms, assessing the effects of environmental enrichment on farmed fish species or rising welfare management plans at commercial and global scale.
 Along with his scientific production, he is also part of the team behind FishEthoBase and CAREFISH and participates in fish welfare training, experimentation, and consultancy.